Privacy policy

 In case you are a student and your university has offered this to you, you can also access our services through the "Campus" platform.
 This platform is offered and managed by your University, which will process your personal data as the person responsible for such treatment.
 However, our services are accessible in the "Espacio Santander " section of the platform, which is offered and managed by Universia.

-This Privacy Policy sets out the purposes for which we process the personal data of Users, the reasons why the processing is lawful, how long we store the data, the entities with which we share them, the rights that may be exercised and other matters that we consider important in order for Users to clearly understand what we are going to do with their data when they use the Service.
+This Privacy Policy details the purposes for which we process the personal data of Users, the reasons why the processing is legal, the time periods during which we keep the data, the entities with which it is shared, the rights that can be enforced and other issues that we consider relevant so that Users are clear on what we are going to do with their data when they use the Service.

-When we say "personal data", we mean all information related to Users which they provide us with directly, which they have generated by using our Service or which we have inferred concerning them, provided they feel it is appropriate for us to analyse their profile (the "Data").
-Specially protected data or information considered "sensitive" will not be processed.
+When we talk about "personal data," we refer to all information related to the Users that they provide us directly, that they have generated while using our Service, or that we have inferred about them, as long as they deem it right for us to analyze their profile (hereafter, the "Data").
+Specifically protected data or information considered "sensitive" will not be processed.

-Universia informs Users that the processing of Data carried out by the Institutions or Promoters to implement the Programmes posted on the Portal will be subject to their own privacy policies.
-This Privacy Policy therefore merely informs Users on the processing carried out by Universia, including processing concerning contents offered directly by Universia.
+Universia informs Users that the processing of the Data that Institutions or Promoters carry out for the management of Programs or Courses with Limited Places published on the Portal will be subject to their own privacy policies.
+Therefore, this Privacy Policy is limited to informing Users about the processing carried out by Universia, including the treatments related to the content that Universia itself directly offers.

-Users must only provide in each case the data marked with an asterisk or marked as obligatory, as they are considered necessary to enjoy the Service.
-In this sense, Users can provide these data directly by completing the registration form, either by entering the data manually or through one of the available third-party authentication systems or social connectors, or if the Users only want to subscribe to the news newsletter, providing the email in the available section without the need to register in the Portal.
-Additionally, when the User is registered, it is possible that additional data may be requested in some functionalities, for example, to enroll in a scholarship, academic and/or employment data may be requested.
+Users only need to provide in each case the data marked with an asterisk or indicated as mandatory, as they are considered necessary to enjoy the Service.
+In this sense, Users can provide this data directly by completing the registration form, either by entering the data manually or through any of the available third-party authentication systems or social connectors, or if Users only want to subscribe to the news newsletter, they can provide the email in the section available without having to register on the Portal.
+Also, when the User is registered, additional data may be requested in some functionalities, for example, to register for a scholarship or course it may be necessary to request academic and/or employment data.

-This Privacy Policy will remain accessible for consultation in the footer of the web version of the Portal and on the home page of the mobile application.
+This Privacy Policy will remain accessible for consultation in the footer of the web version of the Portal and on the start page of the mobile application.

 1. DATA CONTROLLER